-Despite Harvard Law School’s large class size, the school groups students in smaller classrooms to provide as much student-faculty interaction: While 1L classes are typically comprised of over 80 students, entering students participate in first-year reading groups of 10-12 people, each with faculty leaders who also serve as advisors.
-Moreover, the majority of HLS’s 400 offered courses (more than any other law school in the country) have fewer than 25 students enrolled, including more than 75 seminars in which small groups of students work directly with a faculty member.
+Despite the large class size at Harvard Law School, the school divides students into smaller groups to maximize student/faculty interaction.
+In addition, first-year students participate in reading groups of 10 to 12 people, each with faculty leaders who select the group topics and also serve as the students’ advisors.
+Moreover, the majority of HLS’s 400 offered courses (more than any other law school in the world) have fewer than 25 students enrolled, including more than 75 seminars in which small groups of students work directly with a faculty member.

-In addition to the many opportunities to learn from some of the best legal minds in the country (including Dean John Manning and Cass Sunstein), HLS students can cross-enroll in other top-notch schools’ classes such as Harvard Business School, Harvard Kennedy School of Government, and even MIT.
+In addition to the many opportunities to learn from some of the best legal minds in the country (including Dean John Manning and Professor Cass Sunstein), HLS students can cross-enroll in classes at other top-notch schools such as Harvard Business School, the Harvard Kennedy School, and even MIT.

-While each student is free to enroll in any classes they wish, HLS offers optional programs of study, directing students to classes and faculty aligned with their specific areas of interest.
-The offered programs are in the fields of Law and Government; Law and Business; International and Comparative Law; Law, Science, and Technology; Law and Social Change; Criminal Justice; and Law and History.
+Although each student can enroll in any classes they wish, HLS offers optional Programs of Study that direct upper-level students to classes and faculty aligned with their specific areas of interest.
+These programs cover the fields of Law and Government; Law and Business; International and Comparative Law; Law, Science, and Technology; Law and Social Change; Criminal Justice; and Law and History.

-Finally, to encourage collaboration between students and alleviate some concerns prospective students may have had about HLS’s cutthroat reputation, the school instituted an “honors”/“high pass”/”pass”/”low pass” grading system, and class rankings or curves are never published.
+To encourage collaboration among students and alleviate concerns prospective students may have about HLS’s cutthroat reputation, the school instituted an Honors, Pass, Low Pass, and Fail grading system.
+The school does not rank its students, and grading curves are never published.

 Clinical and Experiential Learning

-HLS offers a great variety of clinical programs, most instructed by practicing attorneys rather than HLS faculty, and all are open to 2Ls, 3Ls, and LLM students.
-Almost 80% of HLS graduates participate in at least one clinic, which give students not only invaluable hands-on experience, but also a way to satisfy the school’s requirement that students take on 50 pro bono hours.
+Harvard Law School offers a variety of clinical programs, mostly instructed by practicing attorneys rather than HLS faculty, and all are open to second-year, third-year, and LLM students—giving students not only invaluable hands-on experience, but also a way to complete the school’s required 50 hours of pro bono service.

-Most clinics are conducted in a traditional setting, with the students engaging clients and supervisors directly, and meeting in a group later on to discuss the experiences and lessons learned.
-However, HLS offers other avenues to gain real world experience, including externship clinics across the country, independent clinical research anywhere in the world, and pro bono participation through one of many of the school’s student organizations.
+In addition, HLS offers other avenues to gain real-world experience, including externship clinics across the country, independent clinical research anywhere in the world, and pro bono work through one of the school’s 11 Student Practice Organizations.